A look at the antifa movement Trump is blaming for violence

 Beyond that, though, antifa is a domestic entity and, as such, not a candidate for inclusion on the State Department’s list of foreign terror organizations.
 Those groups, which include Islamic extremist organizations and the Real Irish Republican Army, are based overseas rather than in the U.S.

-That designation matters for a variety of legal reasons, not least of which anyone in the United States who lends support to an organization on that list can face terrorism-related charges.
+That designation matters for a variety of legal reasons, not least of which anyone in the United States who lends material support to an organization on that list is subject to terrorism-related charges.

 But “there is not a domestic equivalent,” said Joshua Geltzer, a former senior counterterrorism official in the Obama White House and founding executive director at the Institute for Constitutional Advocacy and Protection at the Georgetown University Law Center.

-There have been periodic calls, particularly after mass shootings by white supremacists, to establish a domestic terrorism law, but none has passed.
+There have been periodic calls, particularly after mass shootings by white supremacists, to establish a domestic terrorism law.
+But no singular domestic terrorism statute now exists.

 Asked Monday what legal authority the president would have for labeling antifa a terror organization, McEnany pointed to the existing statute under the U.S. criminal code that defines acts of domestic and international terrorism.